Palmetto, Florida: Media

 The metro area has TV broadcasting stations that serve the Tampa-Saint Petersburg-Sarasota (DMA) as defined by Nielsen Media Research.

 Transportation

 US Route 41 and US Route 301 converge in Palmetto.
+I-275 begins at exit 228 of I-75 with two lanes in each direction in rural Palmetto.

 The Atlantic Coast Line's West Coast Champion passenger train into Palmetto, from New York bound for Sarasota, ceased making stops in Palmetto after the Atlantic Coast Line and Seaboard Coast Line merged in 1967 into the Seaboard Coast Line and Palmetto was dropped as a stop.